Real-Time Communication Platforms Need RabbitMQ Monitoring: Here’s Why

 Implementation Guide: Getting Started

-- Enable RabbitMQ Management UI and document current system baseline metrics including queue depths, message rates, and resource utilization during normal operations.
+1. Enable RabbitMQ Management UI and document current system baseline metrics including queue depths, message rates, and resource utilisation during normal operations.

-- Create monitoring dashboards that display key performance indicators in a format that’s easily understood by both technical and business stakeholders.
+4. Create monitoring dashboards that display key performance indicators in a format easily understood by both technical and business stakeholders.

 Common Implementation Challenges